-Fans help reduce your energy bills and keep the air in your home feeling fresh and comfortable.
-Different types of fans serve different functions.
+Different types of fans serve different functions, but they can all help reduce your energy bills and keep the air in your home feeling fresh and comfortable.

 There’s more to heating and cooling your home than setting the thermostat.
 Well-placed fans can work with (or in place of) your furnace and air conditioner to move air and maintain a comfortable room temperature.
 Find the right fan for your home.